jhsowter/jhsowter.github.io/_posts/2017-07-10-blogging-with-jekyll-on-windows.md

 `--drafts` means that any posts in a _drafts directory will be served as though they were in the _post

 And that's it!
-If you'd like to learn more about the finer points of settings bloggin with Jekyll, I can recommend Tony Ho's article [here][6].
+If you'd like to learn more about the finer points of blogging with Jekyll, I can recommend Tony Ho's article [here][6].

 [ss]: {{site.url}}{{site.baseUrl}}/images/docker-shared-drives.PNG "Docker shared Drive"